 The project is being carried out by a consortium of public and semi-public organisations.
 A tender procedure is organised to select the party that will build a particular wind farm.
 The bidder that submits the best plan wins the contract.
 Once construction of the wind farm commences, it is important to ensure that the contractor fully complies with the rules.
 That task is performed by Rijkswaterstaat itself, in association with State Supervision of Mines (Staatstoezicht op de Mijnen).

 Platforms built in the Netherlands and Dubai

-The first two platforms (for Borssele Alpha and Borssele Beta) were built in Schiedam in the Netherlands and have already been installed in the North Sea.
+The first 2 platforms (for Borssele Alpha and Borssele Beta) were built in Schiedam in the Netherlands and have already been installed in the North Sea.

-The next two platforms (for Hollandse Kust Zuid and Noord) will be built in Dubai.
-Rijkswaterstaat’s employees and members of the project team in Dubai will jointly manage the design of the first platform on a week by week basis using a 3D model.
-The use of this technology will enable Rijkswaterstaat to effectively manage and monitor the construction process.
-The platform for Hollandse Kust Zuid is due to be completed by 1 July 2020 and will be transported to the North Sea by the end of the year.
+The next 2 platforms (for Hollandse Kust Zuid and Noord) were built in Dubai.
+Rijkswaterstaat’s employees and members of the project team in Dubai jointly managed the design of the 1 platform on a week by week basis using a 3D model.
+The use of this technology enabled Rijkswaterstaat to effectively manage and monitor the construction process.
+The platform for Hollandse Kust Zuid was completed in 1 July 2020 and will be transported to the North Sea by april 2021.

 Collaboration as a priority

-Data is already being transmitted to shore from the first platform.
+Data is already being transmitted to shore from the first 2 platforms.
 The collaboration between market parties and public authorities has been crucial in that context and will continue during the construction of the remaining platforms.